Chinedu-analysis/mining-safety-esg-portfolio/README.md

 # Mining Safety Analytics - ESG Portfolio

+## Executive Summary

+This portfolio analyzes 5,001 workforce safety incidents recorded across formal and artisanal mining operations in Sub-Saharan Africa between January 2020 and December 2024.
+The analysis addresses the Social (S) pillar of ESG through seven targeted business questions, revealing patterns in workforce vulnerability, contractor equity, fatal task exposure, and operational risk.

+**Three headline findings emerged:**

+1. **The 30-39 age group bears the highest absolute burden of fatalities.** Meanwhile, workers under 20 have the lowest experience levels.
+Experience saves lives: as average experience rises with age, total fatalities decline sharply.

+2. **Contractors die at higher rates.** Across every mine type, when a contractor is injured, the outcome is more likely to be fatal than for a direct operator.
+The widest gap is in Formal Large mines, where contractor fatality density reaches 79.4% versus 61.7% for operators.

+3. **The data has a blind spot.** The "Other" category dominates fatality counts across tasks, injury mechanisms, and mine types — a recurring signal that the incident classification system itself is masking root causes.

+**Additional insights** include a mid-shift danger zone (hours 4-8, not overtime), a 40% PPE non-compliance rate during life-altering injuries, and a clear divergence between Artisanal mines (where the ground kills) and Formal Large mines (where machines kill).

+All analysis was conducted in Microsoft Excel using Power Query for data transformation, pivot tables for aggregation, and interactive slicers for dynamic filtering.
+This project demonstrates the analytical rigor, domain awareness, and communication skills required for ESG Analyst and HSE Data Analyst roles.

+---

 ## Overview

-This project analyzes workforce safety incident data from Sub-Saharan African mining operations to answer real-world ESG (Social) questions.
-The analysis demonstrates core skills required for ESG Analyst, HSE Data Analyst, and Sustainability Analyst roles by translating complex business questions into technical analysis with actionable insights.
+This project analyzes 5,001 workforce safety incidents recorded across Sub-Saharan African mining operations over a five-year period (January 2020 – December 2024).
+The analysis addresses real-world ESG (Social) questions and demonstrates core skills required for ESG Analyst, HSE Data Analyst, and Sustainability Analyst roles by translating complex business questions into technical analysis with actionable insights.

 ---